keboola/connection-docs/overview/index.md

 - EU Frankfurt GCP - [connection.europe-west3.gcp.keboola.com](https://connection.europe-west3.gcp.keboola.com/)

 A **stack** is a combination of a datacenter location (region) and a cloud provider, and is identified by its domain (URL).
-The currently supported cloud providers are [Amazon AWS](https://aws.amazon.com/) and [Microsoft Azure](https://azure.microsoft.com/en-us/).
+The currently supported cloud providers are [Amazon AWS](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/en-us/) and [Google Cloud](https://cloud.google.com/).
 A stack is a completely independent full instance of Keboola platform services.
 That means that if you have projects in multiple stacks, you need to have multiple Keboola accounts.

 Each stack uses a different network with a different set of **dedicated** [IP addresses](/components/ip-addresses/).